 Since its publication in 2001, the Common European Framework of Reference (CEFR) has become a standard framework of reference for teachers, learners and content creators around the world.
 Whilst many institutions and ministries of education have benchmarked their language programs and proficiency targets to the CEFR – most practitioners (teachers and content creators alike) have found the CEFR framework challenging to work with.

 The Global Scale of English (GSE) is an extension of the CEFR for English, with hundreds more Can Do statements to address the needs of a wider range of learners.
 Critical to the project has been the development of tools and resources to support teachers and ELT authors in implementing the GSE (and the CEFR) in their day-to-day work.
-In this presentation, we will explore why the GSE was created and look at the resources that are available to support content creation.
+In this presentation, we will explore why the GSE was created and look at the resources that are freely available to support content creation.

 The GSE lies at the heart of all Pearson ELT products and services, including both courseware and assessments.
 This session will also introduce a new online service – English Marketplace.
 This website enables authors and teachers to sell their own video lessons direct to learners around the world.
 Any authors submitting content to the site need to be familiar with the GSE since the GSE Learning Objectives are a central part of the data tagging that enables recommendations on which content learners should use next.

 How to make working for packagers and vendors work for you!

 Packagers and vendors have been part of publishing for decades, but recently we’ve seen them playing a more significant role.
 As a writer or editor, you may now find yourself being asked to work directly with a vendor/packager rather than with the publisher and on most projects you are likely to be commissioned by them.

 In this highly interactive webinar, we’ll discuss in depth why this change is happening, and importantly, how you can best engage as a publishing professional.